 You will have to pay your debts back in the end.
 If your creditors don’t freeze the interest, this will extend the term of your agreement and you may end up repaying more.

 Hardship Arrangements are not permanent either.
 They are subject to review at regular intervals.
-If your new financial situation is permanent you should look at other options like informal arrangements, debt agreements, personal insolvency agreements and bankruptcy.
+If your new financial situation is permanent, then you should look at other options, such as informal arrangements, debt agreements, personal insolvency agreements and bankruptcy.

-Financial hardship itself will not damage your credit history however many lenders you apply for financial hardship with may refuse to extend you further credit which may reduce your options for managing debt by excluding debt consolidation with your existing lenders.
+Financial hardship of itself will not damage your credit history; however, many lenders with whom you apply for financial hardship may refuse to extend you further credit, which may reduce your options for managing debt by excluding debt consolidation with your existing lenders.